HoukasaurusRex/boilerplate-express-ts-server/README.md

 ## Express Server

-The extensible and modular REST king.
+The extensible and modular REST king of node frameworks.
 This repo is a highly opinionated guide to working with this relatively unopinionated framework that can be a treasure or trap at every turn (typescript optional).

 ### App.js